-Once specifications are available for the specific industrial process, then the WSN must be designed in order to acquire the variables which are needed to comply with the specifications (e.g., provide some performance indexes).
-Then, according to the proposed architecture, the compliant OSGi bundle is developed, so that the data from the sensor network can be parsed in the gateway; note that the same applies to software wireless sensor nodes.
-In this way, the information coming from the production line is stored in a Cloud database, where analytics is developed and performed.
-Finally, according to our proposed architecture, the information compliant with the specifications is sent back to the production line, where it can be used for decision support and/or automated supervision.
-As it can be seen, our architecture is system independent and flexible, thus allowing to deal with different industrial processes with the same functional blocks.
-Moreover, testing and debugging at both Cloud communication and gateway system level can be granted before the production deployment.
+Once the specifications are available for the specific industrial process, then the WSN must be designed in view of acquiring the variables needed to comply with the specifications (e.g. providing certain performance indexes).
+Then, according to the proposed architecture, the compliant OSGi bundle can be developed, such that the data from the sensor network can be parsed in the GW, while the same applies to software wireless sensor nodes.
+As such, the information from the production line is stored in a cloud database, where analytics are developed and performed.
+Finally, according to our proposed architecture, the information that is compliant with the specifications is sent back to the production line, where it can be used for decision support and/or automated supervision.
+As is clear, our architecture is both system independent and flexible, thus allowing for dealing with different industrial processes with the same functional blocks.
+Moreover, testing and debugging at both the cloud communication and the GW system levels can be enabled prior to deployment.

-At Cloud communication level, a software module has been developed to generate random data packets to be sent/received for the testing of the Cloud communication.
-This test is necessary to evaluate the communication performance, including the response time.
-At gateway level, a WSN simulator has been implemented for testing and debugging the system behaviour in cases such as delay and loss of information.
-The proposed test case uses Cooja as simulator to reproduce the behaviour of a WSN with different nodes.
-In this test, the production line and its outputs are simulated by the WSN (software part), and gateway and Cloud communication (hardware part) are tested before connection to the production line, in a HIL scenario.
-Note also that in the simulated WSN, virtual nodes are simulated with the same firmware and properties of the physical nodes, thus it can be used to test the sensors network before actual deployment on a real production line.
-The schemes of the two tests are reported in Figure 4.
+At the cloud communication level, a software module has been developed to generate random data packets that are sent/received for the testing of the cloud communication.
+This test is necessary for evaluating the communication performance, including in terms of response time.
+At the GW level, a WSN simulator has been implemented for testing and debugging the system behaviour in cases such as delay and loss of information.
+The proposed test case uses the Cooja simulator to reproduce the behaviour of a WSN with different nodes.
+In this test, the production line and its outputs are simulated by the WSN (software part), and the GW and the cloud communication (hardware part) are tested prior to connection to the production line within a HIL scenario.
+It should be noted that in the simulated WSN, virtual nodes are simulated with the same firmware and properties of the physical nodes, which means it can be used to test the sensor network prior to actual deployment on a real production line.
+The schemes for the two tests are presented in Figure 4.